DanielFlockhart/Molecular-Generation/README.md

 # Molecular Generation With Variational Auto Encoding and Generative Adversarial Neworks
-Developer Notes : This Project Is a work in progress, some functionality is WIP at the moment.
+Developer Notes : This Project Is a work in progress

 ## Features